Junior School Staff

 Mrs Powell (Year 5)

 I joined LOGS in 2014 having previously worked in London, Surrey and East Sussex and have taught an awful lot of children!
-I am the subject leader for PSHE in the school, and strive to instil confidence, self-worth and respect for one another in every child.
-What I love most about this school are the fun days when we dress up, take part in quizzes, celebrate historical figures or our favourite authors, have a bake off, or take part in Young Enterprise; all of these days are magical and fun and bring out a community feel of the school.
+I am the subject leader for PSHE in the school and strive to instill confidence, self-worth, and respect for one another in every child.
+What I love most about this school are the fun days when we dress up, take part in quizzes, celebrate historical figures or our favourite authors, have a bake-off, or take part in Young Enterprise; all of these days are magical and fun and bring out a community feel of the school.